Everything Prime Minister Boris Johnson Has Said About Women's Rights

 Another thing to keep in mind is that his personal life has come under increased scrutiny during the race when police were called to his home following neighbours overhearing an altercation involving him and his partner Carrie Symonds.
 The police later issued a statement saying "there were no offences or concerns apparent to the officers and there as no cause for police action".

-Another area in which Boris gets our vote (so far) is in female education - as Foreign Secretary, Boris championed education for girls, committing £212 million in UK aid money to help one million vulnerable girls across the Commonwealth receive 12 years of quality education by 2030.
-Now he's been elected PM, he has pledged to build on this record and finish the programmes he began, pushing for greater equality in our society.
+Another area in which Boris gets does OK in is female education - as Foreign Secretary, Boris championed education for girls, committing £212 million in UK aid money to help one million vulnerable girls across the Commonwealth receive 12 years of quality education by 2030.
+On becoming PM, Boris pledged to build on this record and finish the programmes he began, pushing for greater equality in our society.
+We haven't seen any movement on this yet, but we guess he has been busy with Brexit.

-Remember that time the man who will be leading our country compared veiled Muslim women to letterboxes and bank robbers?
+Remember that time the man who is leading our country compared veiled Muslim women to letterboxes and bank robbers?
 In his newspaper column for The Daily Telegraph which he is paid £275k (or an hourly rate of £2,291) according to the parliamentary register of members' interests, no less.

 And it wasn't just women he infuriated, either.
 At the time of his comment, Conservative peer and former Director of Strategy for 10 Downing Street Jacob Rees-Mogg said: "The rottenness of Boris Johnson goes deeper even than his casual racism and his equally casual courting of fascism.
 He will advocate literally anything to play to the crowd of the moment.
 His career is a saga of moral emptiness and lies; pathetic; weak and needy; the opposite of strong."
 Ouch.